nboughton/swnt/README.md

     Use "swntools new [command] --help" for more information about a command.

-This is currently an alpha as I'm probably going to redesign some of the code for table layouts and a few other bits and pieces.
+This is currently an alpha as there are a number of additions and changes to be made.